-- Class Attendance and Participation Policy

-Attendance and participation in the discussion section is required and will be a component of the student's course grade.
+- Class Attendance and Participation Policy - This course is delivered $synchronously \ over \ ZOOM$, meaning that lecture & discussion attendance at the time of the lecture & discussion is required. - Attendance and participation in the discussion section is required and will be a component of the student's course grade. - The 5 lowest lecture attendance scores will be dropped

-- Required and Supplemental Readings
+• - Required and Supplemental Readings